 A friend had warned me before I went: “I didn’t find anything to eat.
 The food is really bad over there.”
 It can’t be that bad, I thought.
 Coconuts, fresh tropical fruits, vegetables, fish, they have it all!
 But unfortunately, he was kind of right.

 On the first morning, I found a juice bar.
-Soon I realized they sell sugared smoothies and my Portuguese wasn’t enough to order more than a cheese sandwich.
+Soon I realized they sell sugared smoothies and my Portuguese wasn’t good enough to order more than a cheese sandwich.
 The alternatives on the menu were low quality burgers, fries and breaded meat.
 I saw the burgers, believe me, I would have rather eaten a McDonald’s.

 I was lucky, the next four weeks of being there, the situation improved.